-D. Starting July 1, 2027, and annually thereafter on July 1, the minimum wage shall be increased by the percentage increase over the preceding year (from January 1 to December 31, inclusive) in the Bureau of Labor Statistics Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the Los Angeles metropolitan area (Los Angeles-Riverside-Orange County, California), which is published by the Bureau of Labor Statistics.
-The City Manager shall announce the adjusted rates on March 1st and publish a bulletin announcing the adjusted rates, which shall take effect on July 1st of each year.
-Such bulletin will be made available to all hotel employers, and to any other person who has filed with the City Manager a request to receive such notice, but lack of notice shall not excuse noncompliance with this section.
-The City Manager shall prescribe a poster each year advising hotel workers of their rights under this section and distribute it to all hotel employers.
-A hotel employer shall post the notice in a prominent place where it will be seen by its hotel workers, as applicable.
-A hotel employer shall provide written notification of the rate adjustments to each of its hotel workers and make the necessary payroll adjustments by following publication of bulletin.
-July 1st the the
+C. Starting on July 1, 2029, and annually thereafter on July 1, the minimum wage rate required under subsection B of this section will increase based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) for the Los Angeles metropolitan area (Los Angeles-Riverside-Orange County, California), which is published by the Bureau of Labor Statistics.

+D. The City Manager shall announce the adjusted rates on March 1st and publish a bulletin announcing the adjusted rates, which shall take effect on July 1st of each year.
+Such bulletin will be made available to all hotel employers, event center employers, and airport hospitality employers and to any other person who has filed with the City Manager a request to receive such notice, but lack of notice shall not excuse noncompliance with this section.
+The City Manager shall prescribe a poster advising hotel workers, event center workers, and airport hospitality workers of their rights under this section and distribute it to all hotel employers, event center employers, and airport hospitality employers.
+A hotel employer, event center employer, or airport hospitality employer shall post the notice in a prominent place where it will be seen by its hotel workers, event center workers, or airport hospitality workers, as applicable.
+A hotel employer, event center employer, or airport hospitality employer shall provide written notification of the rate adjustments to each of its hotel workers, event center workers, or airport hospitality workers and make the necessary payroll adjustments by July 1st following the publication of the bulletin.
+Other forms of compensation, such as service charges, commissions, bonuses, tips, or gratuities, received by hotel workers, event center workers, or airport hospitality workers against the wage rates required by this Section.